 Mortgages are available to residents in France, UK and Ireland.
-Buying a property in France whether to use for holidays, longer periods or to rent out whilst still residing in the UK is possible with CA Britline.
-Not all banks allow you to apply online but at Britline the mortgage application can be done online.
-And, there’s no language barrier – our staff speak English and many of them are British expats.
+Buying a property in France whether to use for holidays, longer periods or to rent out whilst still residing in the UK is possible.
+Not all banks allow you to apply online but some allow for the mortgage application to be done online and several have English speaking staff.

 Applying for a mortgage

 In order to apply for a mortgage you need to be over 18 and hold no county court judgements.
-We will need to understand your financial position and will require documents confirming your employment, general assets, project and bank details amongst other items.
+The banks will require a knowledge of your financial position and documents confirming your employment, general assets, project and bank details amongst other items.
 A copy of the ‘compromis de vente’ for the property you are purchasing will also be required.